eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 ## 1. Connect your IDE's Codewind extension to your remote instance of Codewind.

 1\.
-Locate the Codewind Explorer view in Eclipse and click the cloud icon to launch the new connection wizard:
+Locate the Codewind Explorer view in Eclipse and click the cloud icon to start the new connection wizard:

 ![New Connection](./images/remoteeclipse/newConnection.png)

 2\.
-Add a connection name, the connection URL of your deployment, user name, and password:
+Add a connection name, the connection URL of your deployment, username, and password:

 ![Required Fields](./images/remoteeclipse/connectionCreds.png)